aleph0io/aws-lambda-java-base-images/README.md

 # AWS Lambda Java Base Images

-This project provides the missing [AWS Lambda base image](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-images.html) for Java 17.
+This project provides the missing [AWS Lambda base image](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-images.html) for Java 17 and 18.
 The base images are publicly available [in the ECR Public Gallery](https://gallery.ecr.aws/aleph0io/lambda/java).
 You should be able to use them directly in your builds.
 I expect to use these base images for production lambda functions reasonably soon, but in the meantime please consider them to be *very experimental*.

 ## Approach